bioinf/Sibelia/README.md

 of FASTA files with genomes and locates coordinates of the synteny blocks in these sequences.
 It also represents genomes as permutations of the blocks.

-* C-Sibelia -- This tool is designed for comparison between a reference and either a finished genome, or a genome represented as a set of contigs.
+* C-Sibelia -- This tool is designed for comparison between two genomes represented either in finished form or as sets of contigs.
 It is able to detect SNPs/SNVs and indels of different scales.
-It also finds synteny blocks between these two genomes.

 Installation
 ============